 4. Project pages

-Each item in your Notion linked database has a dedicated Notion page.
+As mentioned above, each item in your Notion linked database has a dedicated Notion page.
 The Notion page can be chock-full of important information and checklists related to the task.
 This way, you get a detailed breakdown of every item.